 Sometimes new words are formed by misreadings, transcription errors, or typos.
 Find out which words that you use had such an inauspicious start.

-For example, it appears that “gravy” only became a word because a 14th century translator misread a French cookbook.
-(1, 2) In Old French, the word was spelled with an “n”: “grane” (also sometimes spelled “graine” and related to “grain”), and it was related to the word “grain,” which meant “anything used in cooking”; but English cookbooks translated from French in the 14th century and later nearly always have a “v” or a “u” instead of the “n,” leading to the word “gravy” that sounds so right to us today.
-Researchers believe it was simply a scribal error.
+But English cookbooks translated from French in the 14th century and later nearly always have a V or a U instead of the N, leading to the word “gravy” that sounds so right to us today.
+Researchers believe it was simply a transcription error.
 If the word had been transcribed properly, we’d be having “grany” on our mashed potatoes at Thanksgiving.

 People apparently thought “syllabus” was Latin, and the spelling stuck so well that “syllabus” took on its new meaning in the mid-1600s and now even has a fake Latin plural: “syllabi” (although “syllabuses” is also listed as an option in all the dictionaries I checked.)